 If you are set on a wood privacy fence but want a little more style here a couple of ideas:

 A shadow box fence is a semi-privacy fence with one big advantage over the stockade fence.
 A shadow box fence looks the same from both sides, earning the name “the good neighbor fence”.

 This fence is built with pickets mounted at intervals on both sides of the rails.
 You can see through this fence if you get close enough.

 A board on board fence solves the problem of vertical fence boards shrinking with age and exposing gaps.
 The boards are layered so that each gap is covered another board.

 While ensuring absolute privacy this fence will cost more than a simple stockade fence since more boards will be needed to create the same length of fence.

 Vinyl stockade fences are made from PVC and are known for their durability and resistance to weather and pests.
 They require little maintenance, as they don’t rot, warp, or peel like wood fences can.
 Additionally, they are often more affordable than wood fences, making them a cost-effective option for many homeowners.

 Is a Stockade Fence Right For You?

-Decided to invest in a stockade fence for your home?
-Do you have some questions about stockade fences?
-Contact us with questions or to set up a consultation.
+I hope we answered your question “What is a stockade fence?”.
+If you have decided to invest in a stockade fence for your home contact us with questions or to set up a consultation.